Data-Driven Analysis of First-Order Methods via Distributionally Robust Optimization: Introduction

-In this paper, we provide such a systematic framework, estimating the quantile information by conditional value-at-risk ($\cvar$) of selected performance metric.
-Moreover, we show that our approach can capture the phenomenon which is yet to be proven, namely the non-asymptotic rate to point convergence of algorithm iterates.

-\paragraph{Distributionally robust optimization (DRO)} Distributionally robust optimization~(DRO) is a popular approach to model optimization problems affected by random uncertainty, without having full knowledge on the underlying distribution.
-DRO constructs an \emph{ambiguity set}, \ie, the set of distributions containing the true distribution with high probability, using only partial information about the uncertainty~\cite{chenDistributionallyRobustLearning2020,kuhnDistributionallyRobustOptimization2025}.
-Common ambiguity sets are based on either \emph{a priori} information, such as moments (\eg, Chebyshev ambiguity set, Gelbrich ambiguity set, Markov ambiguity set)~\cite{delageDistributionallyRobustOptimization2010,gohDistributionallyRobustOptimization2010,zymlerDistributionallyRobustJoint2013}, or \emph{a posteriori} information, such as sample realizations.
-The latter type of ambiguity set corresponds to a ball around the empirical distribution of samples, with respect to the KL-divergence or the Wasserstein distance~\cite{wiesemannDistributionallyRobustConvex2014,mohajerinesfahaniDatadrivenDistributionallyRobust2018}.
-By formulating a robust optimization problem over this ambiguity set, DRO computes a solution and a worst-case bound on the true objective, that holds with high confidence.
-In this paper, we construct a PEP formulation to analyze the performance of deterministic first-order methods applied to solving a distribution of optimization problems, using data-driven Wasserstein DRO.
-Specifically, we model the randomness in the problem instance realizations as uncertainty in the PEP problem formulation.
-Thanks to the flexibility of Wasserstein DRO~\cite{kuhnWassersteinDistributionallyRobust2019,gaoDistributionallyRobustStochastic2023}, we obtain bounds on the true probabilistic performance without requiring full knowledge of the underlying distribution of problem instances, but only sample realizations of the algorithm iterate trajectories.
+\paragraph{Distributionally robust optimization (DRO)} Distributionally robust optimization is a popular approach to modeling optimization problems affected by random uncertainty, without full knowledge of the underlying distribution.
+By constructing an \emph{ambiguity set} of distributions containing the true distribution with high probability, DRO provides a framework to obtain solutions that are robust against distributional uncertainty~\citep{chenDistributionallyRobustLearning2020,kuhnDistributionallyRobustOptimization2025}.
+Common ambiguity sets are based on either \emph{a priori} information, such as moments (\eg, Chebyshev, Gelbrich, and Markov ambiguity sets)~\citep{delageDistributionallyRobustOptimization2010,gohDistributionallyRobustOptimization2010,zymlerDistributionallyRobustJoint2013}, or \emph{a posteriori} information, such as sample realizations.
+The latter ambiguity sets form balls around the empirical distribution under the Kullback--Leibler divergence or the Wasserstein distance~\citep{mohajerinesfahaniDatadrivenDistributionallyRobust2018,wiesemannDistributionallyRobustConvex2014}.
+In this paper, we construct a PEP formulation that uses data-driven Wasserstein DRO~\citep{gaoDistributionallyRobustStochastic2023,kuhnWassersteinDistributionallyRobust2019} to analyze deterministic first-order methods over a distribution of optimization problems.
+The random problem instances constitute the uncertainty in the PEP formulation.
+Using sampled algorithm trajectories and a support model, we obtain high-confidence probabilistic performance guarantees for unseen instances without imposing a parametric distribution.